prisma/docs/content/200-concepts/050-overview/300-prisma-in-your-stack/02-graphql.md

 ## Prisma & GraphQL examples

-Below, you will find several ready-to-run examples that showcase how to use Prisma with different combinations of the tools mentioned in the table above.
+In the following section will find several ready-to-run examples that showcase how to use Prisma with different combinations of the tools mentioned in the table above.

 ### TypeScript